ShalomGoodman/CURBIT-SERVER/Proposal.md

 - GET  ( /listings )  Fetches all items available

-- GET  ( /listings/:category )  Fetches items by type (chair, table, fan)
+- GET  ( /listings/category/:category )  Fetches items by type (chair, table, fan)

-- GET  ( /categories )

-- Get  ( /categories/styles/:category )

-- GET  ( /listings/:category/:style/:id )	Fetches a specific item by id
+- GET  ( /listings/_:id )	Fetches a specific item by id

-- POST ( /listings )	Allows you to post an item
+- POST ( /listing )	Allows you to post an item

-- PUT  ( /listings/:category/:style/:id )	Allows you to update a different item by Id
+- PUT  ( /listings/_:id )	Allows you to update a different item by Id

-- DELETE  ( /listings/:category/:style/:id )	Allows you to delete an item by Id
+- DELETE  ( /listings/_:id )	Allows you to delete an item by Id

-- POST  ( /signin) Allows user to sign into webpage
+- POST  ( /auth/signin) Allows user to sign into webpage

-- POST ( /signup ) Allows user to signup for webpage
+- POST ( /auth/signup ) Allows user to signup for webpage

-- GET ( /isTokenValid ) checks if token is valid
+- GET ( /auth/isTokenValid ) checks if token is valid

-- GET ( /user ) Get
+- GET ( /categories ) Gets all categories

+-PUT ( /listing/is-claimed/:id ) Shows that listing has been claimed

 ### Models